-The New Delhi – based Arbro Pharmaceuticals will be conducting clinical trials on hepatitis C and HIV virus along with its partner company Qualtran Auriga Research, for US-based company Athelon Medical.
+The New Delhi – based Arbro Pharmaceuticals will be conducting clinical trials on hepatitis C and HIV virus along with its partner company Qualtran Auriga Research, for US-based company Athlon Medical.

-Dr Atul Thatai, Vice President Biotechnology, Arbro Pharma said, “We are conducting this trial on behalf of Qualtran and it’s a mid term trial which is going to sere the efficacy of the device.
+Dr. Atul Thatai, Vice President Biotechnology, Arbro Pharma said, “We are conducting this trial on behalf of Qualtran and it’s a mid-term trial which is going to see the efficacy of the device.
 The device is meant for the hepatitis C and HIV virus.
-The in-vitro studies were conducted by Athelon in US while we are conducting human trial in India.
+The in-vitro studies were conducted by Athlon in the US while we are conducting a human trial in India.
 We are aiming to complete the trial in another year.

 The company is measuring viral ribonucleic acid (RNA) through using real-time quantitative reverse transcriptase polymerase chain reaction.
-The hepatitis C virus (HCV) clearance from plasma or blood has measured via using direct capture on immobilised galanthus nivalis agglutinin (GNA) or using miniature plasmapheresis cartridges containing immobilised GNA.
+The hepatitis C virus (HCV) clearance from plasma or blood has measured via using direct capture on immobilized Galanthus nivalis agglutinin (GNA) or using miniature plasmapheresis cartridges containing immobilized GNA.

 At Fortis, three patients treated three times/week for one week completed the viral load studies.
 Two patients showed measurable viral load reduction, while the third showed both increase and decrease in viral load.
 After Hemopurifier treatment, average HCV viral load was reduced by 57 percent.
 Surprisingly, an average viral load was also 82 percent lower seven days after treatment.
 Control samples also showed a marked transient reduction in HCV viral load as previously reported.